-Bicycle racks are located in front of the building.
+Bicycle racks are located in front of the building and in the underground garage.
 For detailed parking information refer to Policy 1025 Parking and Transportation.

 Campus Visits

 UWS invites all prospective students to contact the admissions office to arrange a personalized campus visit.
 Prospective students are welcome to schedule a campus tour, observe classes and speak with students and faculty members to gain an appreciation of the university, its mission and exceptional instruction.